NeuroTechX/ntx_slack_archive/introductions.md

  >Hey everyone!
 I'm currently towards the end of my physics phd studies, and working as a data scientist.
 My baby recently had a case of infantile spasms (she's ok now) which got me interested in EEG signals acquisition and processing.
 Feels great to be here!

+11/23/2017 3:33 AM

+ **sydneyneurotechx** :

+ >Welcome aviaminov!
+There are many people within the community who share a similar story as you do.
+Feel free to check out <http://neurotechedu.com/> for some resources to get started.